How To Reset Netgear Router

 Introduction

 Resetting your Netgear router is a crucial troubleshooting step that can help you resolve issues with your internet connection, network speed, or other related problems.
-In this guide, we will provide a detailed step-by-step guide on how to reset your Netgear router and what to do after the reset.

 Reasons to Reset Netgear Router